Risk Factors and Prevention Tips for UTIs

 Risk factors

-• The female anatomy
+- The female anatomy

 UTI is seen to occur more commonly in women.
 One of the primary reasons behind this is that women naturally have a shorter urethra than men.
-This allows the bacteria to reach the bladder faster and efficiently.
+This allows the bacteria to reach the bladder faster and efficiently. - Menopause

 Menopause causes a decrease in the circulation of estrogen inside the urinary tract.
-This is often seen to be the cause of bacteria accumulation and infection in the bladder.
+This is often seen to be the cause of bacteria accumulation and infection in the bladder. - Urine residue

 Incomplete bladder emptying can also cause bacteria to accumulate faster in the urinary tracts because of the residual urine.
 Pregnancy is one of the significant causes of urine residual-based UTI.
-More than 15% of pregnant women develop UTI.
+More than 15% of pregnant women develop UTI. - A weak immune system

 Illnesses, such as diabetes, takes a toll on the immunity of the human body.
 Lower immunity causes your body to grow weak and unable to fight off germs and bacteria.
-With low immunity, your body will be at a higher risk of having bacteria collected in the urinary tracts.
+With low immunity, your body will be at a higher risk of having bacteria collected in the urinary tracts. - Sexual activity

-It has been seen that women develop UTI more commonly when they are sexually active and more commonly in women who have intercourse with new partners.
+It has been seen that women develop UTI more commonly when they are sexually active and more commonly in women who have intercourse with new partners. - Blockage in the urinary tract

 When patients have stones in their kidneys or suffer from an enlarged prostate, the urine is trapped in the bladder due to these abnormalities.
 This can cause the trapped urine to get infected more quickly in the bladder.